 Visitors to the museum can also include a visit to the tomb of Napoleon – there’s a combined entrance fee for the tomb and the museum.
 The tomb is located on the premises inside the Dome Church.
 Also buried there are two of his brothers and his son.
 Some guided tours include a visit to the tomb.

 Also included in the ticket for the Musée de l’Armée is a visit to the Musée des Plans-Reliefs, a collection of large scale models of fortresses and fortified cities in France.
 Many of these scale models cover a surface of several tens of square meters (100s of sq. ft.).

 The oldest model was built in 1868, and shows the fortified city of Perpignan.
-Another interesting scale model is that of the Mont Saint-Michel, a fortified tidal island, of which even the smallest of details are visible.
+Another interesting scale model is that of Mont Saint-Michel, a fortified tidal island, of which even the smallest of details are visible.